jrenaud90/CyRK/README.md

 *Please [report](https://github.com/jrenaud90/CyRK/issues) installation issues.
 We will work on a fix and/or add workaround information here.*

-If you see a "Can not load module: CyRK.cy" or similar error then the cython extensions likely did not compile during installation.
+- If you see a "Can not load module: CyRK.cy" or similar error then the cython extensions likely did not compile during installation.
 Try running `pip install CyRK --no-binary="CyRK"` to force python to recompile the cython extensions locally (rather than via a prebuilt wheel).
+- On MacOS: If you run into problems installing CyRK then reinstall using the verbose flag (`pip install -v .`) to look at the installation log.
+If you see an error that looks like "clang: error: unsupported option '-fopenmp'" then you may have a problem with your `llvm` or `libomp` libraries.
+It is recommended that you install CyRK in an anaconda environment with the following packages `conda install numpy scipy cython llvm-openmp`.
+See more discussion [here](https://github.com/facebookresearch/xformers/issues/157) and the steps taken [here](https://github.com/jrenaud90/CyRK/blob/main/.github/workflows/push_tests_mac.yml).

 ### Development and Testing Dependencies